Toyota bB: Engines

 Engine choices include 1.3- and 1.5-litre inline-four engines.

 The Scion xB (XP30) came standard with the 1.5 litre inline-four engines.

 Marketing

 In the United States, the first generation bB was sold under the Scion brand as the xB from June 2003 to 2007.

 For the Scion xB, the front passenger area was also changed significantly with the bB's front bench seat replaced with bucket seats and the column-mounted shifter changed to a floor-mounted shifter.

-Open Deck (2000–2001)
+bB Open Deck (2001–2003)

 The bB Open Deck was a coupe utility version of the bB.